 The Gobi Desert

-The Gobi Desert, covering nearly 1.3 million square km of total land area, is the largest desert in Asia and the fifth largest in the world, presiding both in China and Mongolia.
-The name simply translates into Waterless Place in Mongolian, while Chinese people occasionally refer to it as Han-hal, which means the Dry Sea.
+The Gobi Desert, covering nearly 1.3 million square kilometers (half a million square miles) of total land area, is the largest desert in Asia and the fifth largest in the world presiding both in China and Mongolia.
+The name simply translates into Waterless Place in Mongolian, while Chinese people occasionally refer to it as Han-hal which means the Dry Sea.
 The desert became a world sensation in the 1920s when a paleontological expedition held by the American Museum of Natural History discovered the first confirmed dinosaur eggs in the world.
-In this article, we have included the less-known facts about this unparalleled creation of Mother Earth.

 Map